4 min read

 Getting Started on Your Risk Management Checklist

-- All employees are adequately trained in identifying and reporting hazards specific to your business.
+- All employees are trained to identify and report hazards specific to your business.

 - You have an emergency evacuation plan that you practice and share with everyone involved in your business.

 - Your office or shop meets fire code regulations.

 - You regularly test your carbon monoxide and smoke detectors, and there is easy access to a fire extinguisher.

 - Everyone knows your address in case they need to call the fire or police department.